 The course builds on inter-professional teamwork providing an overview of the history of inter-professional communication and practice from the establishment of the nursing profession to current times.
 The principles of collaboration, communication, and care coordination are explored in depth.

-N404 Using the Arts to Enhance Clinical Care – 3 credits (Class – 45hrs.) - Elective
+NSG502 Using the Arts to Enhance Clinical Care – 3 Credits (Class 45 hours) - Elective

 This course integrates concepts of nursing clinical care with interdisciplinary learning activities in the humanities, developed from the disciplines of history, literature, religion, philosophy, and the fine arts including music, painting, sculpture, drama and film.
 The course utilizes teaching/ learning strategies and evaluation methods to hone reflective/observational abilities of the student.
 It also allows student translation of their reflective and critical thinking abilities into sensitivity to patient concerns and enhanced clinical skills.